kaiserpelagic/restrecord-example/README.md

 Rest Record
 ===========

-A Record interface for RESTFul apis
+A Lift Record interface for RESTful apis

 Uses Dispath 0.9.4's async-http-client for NIO transacations

+How To Use